anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>3.
 Avoid Using Globals</h3>

-Another way in which Python code can be optimized is with minimal usage of global variables.
-Not only it ensures to generate an effective design pattern but also it helps to keep track of reach, preventing redundant memory usage.
+Another way to optimize Python code is with minimal usage of global variables.
+It ensures the generation of an effective design pattern.
+It also helps to keep track of reach, preventing redundant memory usage.

-That means using a local variable is recommended as it helps us get more brownie points in terms of execution speed.
+That means using a local variable is recommended.
+It helps us get more brownie points in terms of execution speed.
 Python retrieves a local variable way faster than a global one.
 To help illustrate this, consider the following Python code:

 ```bash
 test_string = "Hello, World!"